Economic history of the Arab world: Transportation

 In more recent years, Saudi Arabia has seen an increase in revenue due to the tourism industry during the Hajj.
 In 1994, the Saudi government emphasized tourism as a way to increase their economy.
 In 2000 it was estimated that nearly sixty percent of all tourism in Saudi Arabia came for the Hajj or the similar ‘Umrah.
 Over 40 percent of money spent by tourists being for the Hajj or the ‘Umrah.
-The increase in the tourism industry during the Hajj has helped to solve the country's large segment of unemployed foreign workers from other countries such as Egypt and India people.
+The increase in the tourism industry during the Hajj has helped to solve the country's large segment of unemployed foreign workers from other countries such as from Egypt and India.

 Jizya

 Jizyah is what is taken from the People of the Book (people of Abrahamic faith and followers of the books revealed to them) – and from the mushrikeen (people who worship anything apart from the One God), according to some scholars – every year, in return for their being allowed to settle in Muslim lands, and in return for protecting them against those who would commit aggression against them.
 These people would not be required to pay the obligatory Zakaat (annual tax) that Muslims would need to pay.

 The word jizyah comes from the word jazaa’ (recompense).
 It is as if it is a recompense for allowing them to live in the land and for protecting their lives, property and dependents.

 However, the exact meaning of the Jizya is debated.
 It is mentioned in the Qur'an as part of the law, but the interpretation of the law has varied throughout time by the Muslims.
 Possible interpretations of the Jizya, and execution of these interpretations, have included a collective tribute, a poll tax, and a discriminatory tax.
 One argument pertaining to the purpose of the Jizya is that it had nothing to do with discrimination, but only helped the government keep tabs on the population, and maintain a structured society.
 This argument, however, contradicts what is stated in the Qur'an’s verses about the Jizya.
 These verses give the idea of the Jizya as an act of humiliation and ethnic diversion.
 The Jizya used to be a tribute required of non-Muslim people under the protection of the Muslims, which gave this lesser group or society, unable to protect themselves from outside Muslim opposition, the option to submit to the Muslim people and come under their protection.
 In return for this protection, the minority people are required to pay a tribute to the Muslim government.
 The Jizya often provided a source of child support for the Muslims to continue their raids and expansion in the form of Jihads.